-Clark's Pharmecy Tech Certificate has been rated as the best in the nation in Washington Monthly's college rankings.
+Clark's Pharmacy Tech Certificate has been rated as the best in the nation in Washington Monthly's college rankings.

 Hands-on Experience in the Pharmacy

 Pharmacy Technicians have a keen sense for detail and work well in a fast-paced environment.
 Students in Clark’s program learn in a mock Pharmacy lab setting to gain hands-on experience in a controlled environment.
-Clark College offers a Certificate of Proficiency and expanded Pharmacy Technology curriculum leading to an Associate in Applied Technology (AAT) degree in Pharmacy Technician Leadership.
+From there, students progress to two quarters of externship experience in local Portland/Vancouver pharmacies.

 Courses offered for the AAT in Pharmacy Technology focus on developing skill in leadership, business relations, and professional development.
 With these additional skills aspiring pharmacy technology students gain a significant advantage in securing entry-level positions as well as advancing their career.

 Employment opportunities for Pharmacy Technicians exist in a variety of medical environments.
-The U.S. Department of Labor and Statistics forecast Pharmacy Technician jobs growing at a rate of 13%, with a median wage in the Portland-Vancouver metro area estimated at $18.09 per hour.
+The U.S. Department of Labor and Statistics forecast Pharmacy Technician jobs growing at a rate of 4% between 2019 and 2029, with a current median wage in the Portland-Vancouver metro area estimated at $20.65 per hour.